Department-stack/awesome-cosmic/README.md

 [<img src="media/cosmic logo white + gradient mark.svg" align="right" width="166">]([https://system76.com/cosmic])

-> A curated list of _awesome_ apps, extensions, themes and tools for the Cosmic Desktop Environment.
+> A imcomplete curated list of _awesome_ apps, extensions, themes and tools for the Cosmic Desktop Environment.

-[Cosmic]([https://system76.com/cosmic]) is dedicated to creating an open and user-friendly computing experience, offering an advanced graphical desktop, a wide variety of applications for communication, work, education and entertainment and a platform to easily build new applications upon.
+[Cosmic]([https://system76.com/cosmic]) is dedicated to creating an open and user-friendly computing experience, offering an advanced graphical desktop.

 > Items marked with 📌 are projects hosted and devloped on system76's own infrastructure.